 In the meantime, here are some helpful ways to help calm your pet.

 #1 Remove Controllable Triggers

 If you are able to identify and control the trigger that is making your pet super fearful or anxious, the best way to help keep them calm is to limit exposure or remove it entirely.
-For example, switching a cell phone alarm to a soothing song or placing your pet in another room while you vacuum the living room can be simple fixes.
+For example, simple fixes can be switching a cell phone alarm to a soothing song or placing your pet in another room while you vacuum the living room.

 #2 Create a Predictable Routine